 Two years ago, I decided to call it quits and go into sabbatical mode.
 I made a conscious decision to alter my life’s project because it would require me to go beyond who I had constructed myself into.

 But, I had to respectably finish my job at VCL.
-I made several attempts to sell my company, but failed in that.
+I made several attempts to sell my company, but failed at that.
 Two companies had previously offered to buy VCL in the past, but I had rejected their offer thinking that I can grow VCL beyond what they had imagined.
 When I approached them this time around, they rejected my offer to buy VCL.
 I offered to let my employees take over the company, but they rejected that offer.
-I tried to hire a CEO for the company, but nobody accepted the offer.
+I tried to hire a CEO for the company, but none of the people I approached accepted the offer.
 I experienced failure, drastic and unconquerable failure after a long time.
 Suddenly I did not feel like a successful entrepreneur anymore.
 It shook the ground beneath me.

 Eventually I chose to wind up the company by liquidating assets and let all of my employees move on.
 I had to move out of my “prized” house (my father built that place and I was renting it all along) and move to a smaller house on rent.
 I had to deal with the change in social perception of me.
 I went from being perceived as a successful guy to “Oh dear, he had to close his company and also move to a smaller rented house.”
 I had to deal with being objectified with pity.
 My landlord requested me to move out of my house within one year of my stay there.
 He had valid personal reasons for that of-course, but I felt forced to relocate to another rented house, but this time I made a far more conscious choice.
 In the middle of all this – I was confronting a nagging feeling that “my family doesn’t have its own home.”
 As a reaction to that, I got us on a mad rush to buy a house.
 When my wife & I ventured out to buy a house, I had to confront that I was not as rich as I thought I was.
 Houses we loved, I could not buy.
 Houses I could afford, we did not like.
 Meanwhile, I had to deal with the mental horror story of being objectified by neighbours as someone “who still hasn’t managed to build/buy his own home and continues to live on rent.”